 Clive is currently the Chair of Athletics Norfolk and Norfolk Sportshall, a Level 2 Performance coach in jumps and throws and a Level 2 timekeeper and track judge.
 Previously, he was Chair of City of Norwich AC for 6 years, has sat on the East Region Council for 8 years, the last two years as Chair and was part of the YDL review group a number of years ago.
 His commitment to the sport started way back in the 70s as an athlete with Halesowen ACC and then with Bromsgrove & Redditch AC, he is still part of their record holding 4×400 squad.
 In 1997 his career found him moving to Norwich.
 On arrival he helped set-up Reepham Runners and ran a number of Great North Runs before focusing on volunteering.
 Clive’s career in manufacturing engineering accelerated rapidly with 25 years’ Board experience of which 11 were as Managing Director.
 In that time he built a factory in China and provided engineering projects for Disney, Cirque, Crossrail, Rolls Royce and Take That to name but a few.
 He now fits engineering around his athletics commitments.
 His mantras are: no surprises, process, find a way, empathy, inclusive, quality and safety.

 Leshia Hawkins – Non-Executive Director

-Leshia has worked in the sports industry for the last 8 years.
-She is currently Head of Operations, Participation & Growth in the London Region at the England & Wales Cricket Board, having previously served in the ECB’s Commercial Department as the lead on Sponsorship sales.
+Leshia has worked in the sports industry for over 12 years.
+She is currently the CEO of Cricket Wales and a non-Executive Director of Glamorgan Cricket.
+Prior to this, she served as Head of Operations, Participation & Growth at the England & Wales Cricket Board, having previously worked in the ECB’s Commercial Department, leading on Sponsorship sales.